Br0ChillUAT/bash-Network-Scanner/README.md

-# Bash-Network-Scanner
+# Project Title: Bash-Network-Scanner

-# Network Vulnerability Scanner and Report Generator
+# Overview: Network Vulnerability Scanner and Report Generator

-Any Bash script that scans a network should be done with consent or own network.

-## Overview:
+# Overview:
-Lines of command to arrive at a finite result.

-Right now it:
-- Scans a given IP or hostname
-- Shows open ports and services
-- Adds some placeholder info for vulnerabilities and suggestions
+Scan networks using commands.
+Building upon the lesson prior.

-## Purpose/Learning:
+# Purpose/Learning:
 To develop skills, as those ahead of me are miles ahead!

-## Current Status:
+# Current Status:
 It's moving along but in small increments.
+Just added the nMap command portion.

-## Future Goals:
+# Future Goals:
-None at the moment, just enjoying the torturous ride. :D  This is a new language.
+Simply enjoying the torturous ride. :D  This is a new language.

-UPDATE 1
+UPDATE 2